James Fenimore Cooper: Later life

 Faced with competition from younger writers and magazine serialization, and lower prices for books resulting from new technologies, Cooper simply wrote more in his last decade than in either of the previous two.
-Half of his thirty-two novels were written in the 1840s.
+Half of his 32 novels were written in the 1840s.
 They may be grouped into three categories: Indian romances, maritime fiction, and political and social controversy—though the categories often overlap.

 The 1840s began with the last two novels featuring Natty Bumppo, both critical and reader successes: The Pathfinder (1840) and The Deerslayer (1841).
 Wyandotte, his last novel set in the Revolutionary War, followed in 1843 and Oak Openings in 1848.
-The nautical works were Mercedes of Castile (in which Columbus appears, 1840),The Two Admirals (British and French fleets in battle, 1842), Wing-And-Wing (a French privateer fighting the British in 1799, 1842), Afloat and Ashore (two volumes exploring a young man growing up, 1844), Jack Tier (a vicious smuggler in the Mexican-American War, 1848), and The Sea Lions (rival sealers in the Antarctic, 1849).
+The nautical works were Mercedes of Castile (in which Columbus appears, 1840), The Two Admirals (British and French fleets in battle, 1842), Wing-And-Wing (a French privateer fighting the British in 1799, 1842), Afloat and Ashore (two volumes exploring a young man growing up, 1844), Jack Tier (a vicious smuggler in the Mexican-American War, 1848), and The Sea Lions (rival sealers in the Antarctic, 1849).

 He also turned from pure fiction to the combination of art and controversy in which he achieved notoriety in the novels of the previous decade.
-His Littlepage Manuscripts trilogy--Satanstoe (1845), The Chainbearer (1845), and The Redskins (1846)--dramatized issues of land ownership in response to renters in the 1840s opposing the long leases common in the old Dutch settlements in the Hudson Valley.
+His Littlepage Manuscripts trilogy--Satanstoe (1845), The Chainbearer (1845), and The Redskins (1846)—dramatized issues of land ownership in response to renters in the 1840s opposing the long leases common in the old Dutch settlements in the Hudson Valley.
 He tried his hand with serialization with The Autobiography of a Pocket Handkerchief, first published in Graham's Magazine in 1843, a satire on contemporary nouveau riche.
-In The Crater, or Vulcan's Peak (1847) he introduced supernatural machinery to show the decline of an ideal society in the South Seas when demagogues prevail.
+In The Crater; or, Vulcan's Peak (1847) he introduced supernatural machinery to show the decline of an ideal society in the South Seas when demagogues prevail.
 The Ways of the Hour, his last completed novel, portrayed a mysterious and independent young woman defending herself against criminal charges.

 Cooper spent the last years of his life back in Cooperstown.
 He died on September 14, 1851, the day before his 62nd birthday.
 He was buried in the Christ Episcopal Churchyard, where his father, William Cooper, was buried.
 Cooper's wife Susan survived her husband only by a few months and was buried by his side at Cooperstown.

 Several well-known writers, politicians, and other public figures honored Cooper's memory with a memorial in New York, six months after his death, in February 1852.
-Daniel Webster gave a speech to the gathering while Washington Irving served as a co-chairman, along with William Cullen Bryant, who also gave an address which did much to restore Cooper's damaged reputation among American writers of the time.
+Daniel Webster gave a speech to the gathering, while Washington Irving served as a co-chairman, along with William Cullen Bryant, who also gave an address that did much to restore Cooper's damaged reputation among American writers of the time.